isomerpages/moe-psgrepository/_welcome-to-the-exco/Planning for Activities.md

 description: ""
 ---
 <p>PSGs have a big part to play in enriching our children’s school life.
-The activities and programmes that we plan should aim to:</p>
+The activities and programmes should aim to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>support the<strong> child</strong> to enrich his/her learning in school;</p>